Ensembles

 One-on-one lessons with our talented teachers offer students invaluable learning opportunities, but the chance to play with peers provides another dimension to music education.
 Ensembles allow students to hear how they contribute to a group and build collaborative skills.
 The Community School supports various ensemble classes.

-We are now accepting applications for the 2025–26 academic year – Apply Now!
+We are now accepting applications for Large Ensembles for the 2026–27 academic year Apply Now!

 Ed and Mari Edelman Chamber Music Institute